NethServer/nethserver-squid/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Proxy.rst

     Squid will listen on port 3128.
 All client must be explicitly configured to use the proxy.

 Transparent
-    All HTTP traffic will be redirect through the proxy.
+    All HTTP traffic on port 80 will be redirect through the proxy.
     No client configuration is needed.

 Transparent with SSL
-    All HTTP and HTTPS traffic will be redirect through the proxy.
+    All HTTP and HTTPS traffic on port 80 and 443 will be redirect through the proxy.
-    The server certificate (CA) must be installed on each client to allow HTTPS traffic.
+    No client configuration is needed.

 Block HTTP and HTTPS ports
     If enabled, clients will not be able to bypass the proxy.
-    Ports 80 and 443 will be reachable only using the proxy.
+    External sites on ports 80 and 443 will be reachable only using the proxy.

 Parent proxy
     Enter the IP address and port of the parent proxy.
 The correct syntax is